-Most notably, you and your significant other can apply for a joint credit card account.
+You and your significant other can also apply for a joint credit card account.
 Many banks offer such accounts, which require both parties to provide their Social Security Numbers and financial information when applying.
 If approved, both parties will then be liable for any debt incurred, and usage information will be reflected in both of their credit files.
-Keep in mind that this is different from being an authorized user, which provides some credit building benefits, but not anything like being a primary accountholder.
+Keep in mind that this is different from being an authorized user, which provides some credit building benefits, but not anything like being a primary account holder.

 If you decide to go this route, just make sure to set up automatic payments from a joint checking account or clearly establish whose responsibility it is to ensure that payments are made on time each month.
 You wouldn't want a lack of communication to damage your credit.
 Similarly, if you're concerned about overspending, you can apply jointly for a secured credit card account.
 Secured cards require that you place a refundable security deposit that acts as your credit line, ensuring that you cannot spend more than you can afford to pay back and that the credit card company will get repaid.

 It's also important to note that if you are unable to apply for a joint credit card account for some reason your assets could enable you to qualify individually.
 Credit card underwriting rules technically dictate that you must display either the independent income or assets to make monthly minimum credit card payments, which can be as low as $15.
 Therefore, even if you don't have a steady cash flow, your own possessions could serve as collateral, making issuers comfortable extending you credit.